-Section What it would do Massachusetts impact 10012 Bars all legally present "qualified" immigrants who are not Lawful Permanent Residents (LPRs) from receiving SNAP.
+Section What it would do Massachusetts impact 10012 Bars all legally present "qualified" immigrants who are not Lawful Permanent Residents (LPRs) from receiving SNAP (with small exceptions for certain Cuban entrants and COFA citizens).
 This includes low-income legally present immigrants who have long qualified for SNAP under the 1996 Personal Responsibility and Work Opportunity Reconciliation Act (P.L.
-104-193) - such as immigrants granted asylum, refugee status, withholding of deportation, Cuban and Haitian entrants, humanitarian parolees, and conditional entrants.
-The House proposal would primarily harm immigrants granted legal status on the basis of a well-founded fear of persecution and/or fleeing war torn countries, including refugees.
+104-193) - such as immigrants granted asylum, refugee status, withholding of deportation, The House proposal would primarily harm immigrants granted legal status on the basis of a well-founded fear of persecution and/or fleeing war torn countries, including refugees.
 MLRI projects this could harm 20,000 to 25,000 legally present immigrants residing in MA.
-2 Note: Federal SNAP law already imposes a 5 year waiting period on many LPRs, parolees, and battered/VAWA immigrants - with the exception of LPR children and severely disabled LPR adults (2002 Farm Bill, P.L.
-107-171).
-Undocumented immigrants, Temporary
+3